tombenner/reports_kit/README.md

 ### How It Works

-In the Quick Start chart, `measure: 'user'` tells ReportsKit to count the number of `User` records, and `dimensions: ['created_at']` tells it to group by the week of the `created_at` column.
+In the Quick Start chart, `key: 'user'` tells ReportsKit to count the number of `User` records, and `dimensions: ['created_at']` tells it to group by the week of the `created_at` column.
 Since `created_at` is a `datetime` column, ReportsKit knows that it should sort the results chronologically.

 To learn how to use more of ReportsKit's features, check out the following resources: